twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 - Flex utilities don't affect the CSS Grid columns in the same way.

-- There's no `padding` on CSS Grid columns as gutters function more like margins via the `gap` property.
+- Gaps replaces gutters.
+The `gap` property replaces the horizontal `padding` from our default grid system and functions more like `margin`.

 - As such, unlike `.row`s, `.grid`s have no negative margins and margin utilities cannot be used to change the grid gutters.
-Grid gutters are applied horizontally and vertically by default.
+Grid gaps are applied horizontally and vertically by default.
 See the [customizing section](#customizing) for more details.

-- Inline and custom styles should be viewed as replacements for modifier classes (e.g., `style="--columns: 3;"` vs `class="row-cols-3"`).
+- Inline and custom styles should be viewed as replacements for modifier classes (e.g., `style="--bs-columns: 3;"` vs `class="row-cols-3"`).

 - Nesting works similarly, but may require you to reset your column counts on each instance of a nested `.grid`.
 See the [nesting section](#nesting) for details.